Thuggonaut/42IC_Ring02_Minitalk/README.md

 ```

 ## 🔷 Step 6: Code Minitalk
-Now that we understand what Minitalk entails, let's write some pseudocode to see how we might tackle this project
+Now that we understand what Minitalk entails, let's write some pseudocode to see how we might tackle this project.

 - For the client: